Bootstrapping entanglement in quantum spin systems: Quantum Fisher information

 From the bootstrap analysis, we obtain the energy spectrum and the corresponding expectation values, as well as the quantum Fisher information (QFI).
 We show the results for various parameters in figure~\ref{FigureQFI}.
 For small $l$, the bounds (\ref{Frmmaxk}) and (\ref{Frmsumk}) give approximately the same results, while for large $l$, the bound (\ref{Frmsumk}) is more effective than (\ref{Frmmaxk}).
 We observe that states in the middle of the spectrum and with larger quantum number $l$ tend to have stronger multipartite entanglement.
 For every energy window, the multipartite entanglement increases with $l$.
+The results of QFI in figure~\ref{FigureQFI} are in agreement with the results of tangle and residual tangle in figure~\ref{FigureTangle}.
+Entanglement encodes a type of quantum correlation between qubits at different sites.
+The results of QFI show that in a state at the edge of the spectrum, the qubits tend to be more weakly correlated, while in a state in the middle of the spectrum, the qubits tend to be more strongly correlated.
+For states in the same energy window, a state with a large quantum number $l$ also exhibits stronger qubit correlation.